susanw1/zscript/RCode.md

 RCode is designed to be flexible to the capabilities of the receiver, allowing very simple, or very capable endpoints to work within their capabilities.
 It is designed to allow accurate peripheral control, such as reads and writes to GPIO pins, SPI, I2C, or other peripherals,
 	to allow simple expansion, and other features, such as programmable background code execution, or interrupt handlers.
-RCode is provided to the MCU over some form of 'command channel' this might be UDP, TCP, serial, USB, or any other protocol.
+RCode is provided to the MCU over some form of 'command channel' this might be UDP, TCP, serial lines, USB, or any other protocol.

 ### Communication